simon-esp/ChainLink/README.md

 ## Installing<br>
 (not that you should)<br>
 Its a python file (shocking) so i recommend either running in vscode or just normal terminal<br>
-You can change the script anytime so its open-source i guess?<br>
+It might not always work as it will probably be mid development<br>
 ### Steps:
-1. Download .zip file
+1. Download python debugger like the one microsoft has<br>
-2. Unzip and drag the folder where you want it
+2. Make a file called `data.txt` and put in your preffered username and host (not used really, just cosmetic for now)<br>
-3. Make sure the script is updated, copy the script from [main.py](https://github.com/simon-esp/ChainLine/blob/main/main.py)
+3. Take to the internet and search up `sha256 hasher` and hash a preferred password<br>
-4. Go to your terminal and type `cd chainline`
+4. Put it in a file that you will call `password.txt`, make sure you are putting them inside the folder you have your python script<br>
-5. Run it by typing `python3 chainline.py`
+5. Run the python file with the debugger, doesnt matter which one you use<br>
 6. Follow the instructions, if you are unsure about anything like your clear command just google<br>
-   On windows its `cls` and on linux its `clear`
+   On windows its `cls` and on linux its `clear`<br>